Using 4K displays and Ultra HD TVs with Mac computers

 Supported displays and configuration

-You can use 4K displays and Ultra HD TVs with your MacBook Pro (Retina, Late 2013 and later), Mac Pro (Late 2013), and iMac (27-inch, Late 2013) computer.
-You can use these displays at the following resolutions and refresh rates with the built-in HDMI port.
+You can use 4K displays and Ultra HD TVs at the following resolutions and refresh rates via the built-in HDMI port.

 - 3840 x 2160 at 30 Hz refresh rate